pulumi/pulumi-hugo/themes/default/content/blog/using-pulumi-securely/index.md

 ### Use Tokens

 Organization Access Tokens, Team Access Tokens and Personal Access Tokens securely connect your automation pipelines and development environments with Pulumi without the risks of association user/password combinations.
-Machines talk to Pulumi with tokens of various types and it is always advisable to use Tokens over Users where possible.
+Machines talk to Pulumi with tokens of various types, and it is always advisable to use Tokens over Users where possible.
 More on the types of tokens is below.

 #### Organizational Access Tokens